crvs/coeff-flow/README.md

 to run the timing tests, the files for the other tests, are still not provided.

+### Compiling python bindings

+Python bindings will (to the best of my knowledge) be compiled to be compatible with whichever version of python is set as default in the current system, that is if `/usr/bin/python` points to version `2.7` then `python2` bindings will be created, and if it points to version `3.6` `python3` bindings will be created.
+This, to the best of my knowledge is the default behaviour of `pybind11`.

 ### Using Python bindings

 In the python bindings we provide bindings for the `simplicial_complex` which uses only cells to for construction, and provides also bindings for the functions `cell_to_index` and `index_to_cell`.
 Furthermore we provide bindings for `coeff_flow` and `coeff_flow_embedded`.
 Below is a toy example run: